pokey/dotfiles/doc/zsh.md

-Bash customizations
+Zsh customizations
 ===================

-I use iTerm2 as my terminal emulator.
+I use [iTerm2](https://www.iterm2.com/) as my terminal emulator and `zsh` as my shell.
 Always run `tmux` the first time you startup your computer and run iTerm2.
 If you open iTerm2 again and you haven't restarted your computer, you can use `tmux attach` to attach to an existing tmux session.

 Shortcuts
 ---------